Twentysix26/Red-Docs/red/red_getting_started.md

 The single command you'll swear by when using Red is `[p]help`.
 Help will show you the commands' list and how to use each one of them.

 Issuing only `[p]help` with no additional parameters will show you the full command list (in direct message, not to clutter the public chat) of the currently loaded cogs (fancy name for Red's plugins).
-Pick a command at random and issue `[p]help commandname`.
+Pick a command at random and issue
+`[p]help commandname`
 This will explain what the command does and show what parameter it needs (if any).

 Parameters are enclosed in `< >` if needed or `[ ]` if optional.
 An example is `[p]ban`.
 The help will show `$ban <user> [days=0]`.
 This means that it is necessary to provide the `user` you want to ban (ideally, by mentioning them to prevent mistakes) but the days can be omitted, making it default to 0.
 So, the command can be used by doing `[p]ban @username`.
 Please don't test that on yourself or your friends ;)